cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 We don't need the `CSMain` function so we can delete it along with the `#pragma kernel CSMain`.
 We need to make a new function to apply the ResNet specific preprocessing.
 We can just name the new function `PreprocessResNet()`.
 We also need to add a `Texture2D` variable below the `Result` variable.
-We can name the `Texture2D` `ImageInput`.
+We can name the new variable `ImageInput`.

 The updated `ComputeShader` should look like this.